Ecodesign for Sustainable Products Regulation (ESPR)

 • Step 3: ESPR Compliance

-• Analyze the various stages of the product life cycle
+• Analyse the various stages of the product life cycle

 The first step in an LCA is to define the functional unit and collect information on the materials, components, and processes used throughout the product’s life cycle, from raw material extraction to end-of-life disposal.
 Based on the emission factors, we can calculate the environmental footprint at the product and company level.
 Through a hotspot analysis, we can then identify materials and activities with the highest impact and implement improvements to enhance recycled inputs, product durability, and end-of-life recovery through reuse, remanufacturing, and recycling.